 Modern global economic trends are deeply intertwined with digitalization and "smartization," which enhance corporate competitiveness and efficiency in the global marketplace.
 AI plays a critical role in these advancements by enabling big data analysis, automation, and the development of innovative solutions that help companies swiftly adapt to market changes and maintain a competitive edge within the Fourth Industrial Revolution.
 In recent years, generative AI has evolved from a groundbreaking concept into a transformative force across various industries.
 This technology has demonstrated exceptional capabilities in content creation, trend prediction, and the automation of complex processes.
 Key generative AI models, such as large language models (LLMs) and Generative Adversarial Networks (GANs), are driving this transformation.
 Businesses are increasingly adopting generative AI to foster innovation, streamline operations, and gain competitive advantages.
 The integration of generative AI into business operations is not merely a technological upgrade but a strategic shift [10].

-Enterprises are leveraging these advanced AI models for marketing strategies, decisionmaking processes, product design, and customer engagement.
+Enterprises are leveraging these advanced AI models for marketing strategies, decision-making processes, product design, and customer engagement.
 The applications of generative AI are vast, ranging from the creation of high-quality synthetic data for training other AI systems to the development of personalized marketing content at scale.
 This article explores the practical applications of generative AI in strategic business planning, emphasizing its role in enhancing operational efficiency and economic competitiveness in emerging markets [11].
 The insights provided will be valuable to business practitioners and leaders, equipping them with the knowledge to harness the full potential of generative AI and enable their organizations to innovate and thrive in an increasingly competitive landscape [12].

 2.0.
 TECHNIQUES FOR USING GENERATIVE AI IN STRATEGIC BUSINESS